-How Much Will Your Child Tax Credit Payment Be Each Month?
+How Much Were the Child Tax Credit Payments Each Month?

-The monthly payments are simply an advance of the child tax credit you would otherwise claim on your 2021 tax return, which must be filed by April 18, 2022.
-In most cases, if you receive all six payments this year (i.e., from July to December), the combined total of all your payments will equal 50% of the credit you're expected to qualify for on your 2021 return.
-You'll then claim the other half when your file your tax return next year.
-(Note that the monthly child tax credit payment amounts don't include the $500 credit available for older children, elderly parents, and other dependents.)
+The monthly payments were simply an advance of the child tax credit you would otherwise claim on your 2021 tax return, which must be filed by April 18, 2022.
+In most cases, if you received all six payments this year (i.e., from July to December), the combined total of all your payments equaled 50% of the credit you're expected to qualify for on your 2021 return.
+You'll claim the other half when your file your tax return next year.
+(Note that the monthly child tax credit payment amounts didn't include the $500 credit available for older children, elderly parents, and other dependents.)

-For 2021 only, the child tax credit amount is increased from $2,000 for each child age 16 or younger to $3,600 per child for kids who are 5 years old or younger and $3,000 per child for kids 6 to 17 years of age.
-If you received your first payment in July, that means the maximum monthly payment for each child under age 6 is $300 and for each child age 6 to 17 is $250.
-Note that families with higher incomes won't receive that much or could be denied the credit altogether, but most eligible parents will see a considerable bump in their child tax credit for the 2021 tax year.
-(Use our 2021 Child Tax Credit Calculator to see how much you should receive each month if you're first payment arrived in July.)
+For 2021 only, the child tax credit amount was increased from $2,000 for each child age 16 or younger to $3,600 per child for kids who are 5 years old or younger and $3,000 per child for kids 6 to 17 years of age.
+If you received your first payment in July, that means the maximum monthly payment for each child under age 6 was $300 and $250 for each child age 6 to 17.
+Note that families with higher incomes didn't receive that much or were denied the credit altogether, but most eligible parents will see a considerable bump in their child tax credit for the 2021 tax year.
+(Use our 2021 Child Tax Credit Calculator to see how much you should have received each month if your first payment arrived in July.)

-Families who get their first monthly payment after July will still receive 50% of their total credit for the year.
-As a result, the total payment will be spread over less than six months, making each monthly payment larger.
-For example, the maximum monthly payment for a family that received its first payment in November is $900-per-child for kids under age 6 and $750-per-child for kids ages 6 through 17.
-If you receive your first payment in December, you'll get $1,800 for each child age 5 and under, and $1,500 for each kid age 6 to 17.
+Families who got their first monthly payment after July still received 50% of their total credit for the year.
+As a result, the total payment was spread over less than six months, making each monthly payment larger.
+For example, the maximum monthly payment for a family that received its first payment in November was $900-per-child for kids under age 6 and $750-per-child for kids ages 6 through 17.
+If you received your first payment in December, you got up to $1,800 for each child age 5 and under, and $1,500 for each kid age 6 to 17.